alef-tav-calendar/alef-tav-calendar/stellarium.md

 This is a list of the Stellarium Software settings that I used in the videos.

 - Install Stellarium from https://stellarium.org/
-- Load in Aleph Bet constellation maps as a sky-culture.
-Available to download on this GitHub site.
+- Load in Aleph Bet constellation maps as a **skycultures**.
+Available to download on this GitHub site in the **stellarium/skycultures** and **stellarium/landscapes** folders.
+    - Refer to the Stellarium documentation for configuration folder locations: https://stellarium.org/doc/23.0/fileStructure.html
 - Replace the default **milkyway.png** with a higher resolution version to see more details.
-Download it from this GitHub site in stellarium/milkyway.png.
+Download it from this GitHub site in **stellarium/milkyway.png**.
     - I also use higher resolution photos found through a Google image search outside of Stellarium.
 - **View Options** => **Sky** tab: Reduce the brightness of the stars by adjusting the Absolute scale down between 0.6 and 0.4.
 We only want to work with the brightest stars.
 - **View Options** => **Sky** tab: Later, you may want to increase the Milky Way Brightness.